THE GREENE KING LEWES DARTS LEAGUE

 2b.
 The AGM.
 At least one calendar month before the date fixed for the AGM the secretary shall send notice to all previous and possible new teams stating the date, place and time of the meeting and a copy of the last AGM minutes and accounts and requesting any nominations for officers and committee.
 Nominations must be received 14 days before the date set for the AGM stating the nominee's name, proposer and seconder.
 Motions for the Agenda with the proposer and seconder must be received, in writing, at least 14 days before the AGM.

-3. The league shall have a President, Chairman, Vice-Chairman, Treasurer, Competition Secretary and Admin. secretary as officers.
+3. The league shall have a President, Chairman, Vice-Chairman, Treasurer, Competition Secretary and Admin.
+Secretary as officers.
 These officers to be elected yearly at the AGM.
-There shall be a working committee of nine (9) members, seven (7) of its members to stand down each year by rota, irrespective of vacancies caused by resignations, members to be elected at the AGM.
+There shall be a working committee of seven (7) members, irrespective of vacancies caused by resignations, members to be elected at the AGM.
 The Committee have the power to fill vacancies by co-option caused by resignations, such members to stand only until the next AGM.
 A member of the Committee failing to attend three consecutive meetings (incl. comp. draws) without good reason will be considered as resigned.
-Five (5) to form a quorum.
+Four (4) to form a quorum.
 H.Q. to be decided by vote at the AGM.

 4. The results of all matches must be submitted to the Secretary within 48 hours of playing the match.
 Email / text messages are acceptable, however the official result card must still be sent to the Secretary as soon as possible.
 Two (2) points will be deducted from the home team for late results.
 Cards to be filled in stating highest finish, highest score and clearly marked 1-0 or 0-1 for each game and signed by the Captains or Vice-Captains of both teams, unless played under protest.